BerkeleyAutomation/DART/README.md

 The code is based on work by Michael Laskey, Jonathan Lee, Roy Fox, Anca Dragan, and Ken Goldberg.

-The purpose of this repository is to make available the simulation experiments used in the paper *Optimizing Noise Injection for Imitation Learning* and to provide examples of how noise injection may be used to improve off-policy imitation learning by mitigating covariate shift.
+The purpose of this repository is to make available the simulation experiments used in the paper *DART: Noise Injection for Robust Imitation Learning* and to provide examples of how noise injection may be used to improve off-policy imitation learning by mitigating covariate shift.